Carbon removal for individuals

 Durability

-Once mineralised into solid carbonates, carbon storage occurs on geological timescales, typically centuries to thousands of years.
+Once mineralised into solid carbonates, storage occurs on geological timescales, typically centuries to thousands of years.

 Availability for individuals